spicysoft/jp-www-gitlab-com/source/direction/verify/runner_saas/index.html.md

 For GitLab customers that are building applications for multiple platforms, GitLab SaaS continues to be the right choice as the single DevOps platform.
 In one pipeline hosted on GitLab SaaS, a customer can execute build jobs targeting Android, Apple iOS and Windows.

-One of the goals of the [DevOps for Mobile Application](https://about.gitlab.com/direction/mobile/mobile-devops/) strategy is to provide high-value DevOps capabilities for enterprise mobile application development (iOS, Android).
+One of the goals of the [Mobile DevOps](https://about.gitlab.com/direction/mobile/mobile-devops/) strategy is to provide high-value DevOps capabilities for enterprise mobile application development (iOS, Android).
 Therefore our value proposition remains strong, even in light of the new Xcode Cloud offer.

 ### Competitive Matrix